BabylonJS/Documentation/content/How_To/WebXR/WebXR_Camera.md

 ---
 title: The WebXR Camera
 image:
-description: Learn all about the WebXR camera in Babylon.js.
+description: Learn all about the WebXR camera in Babylon.js, used for VR and AR sessions.
-keywords: babylon.js, diving deeper, WebXR, VR, AR, camera
+keywords: VR, babylon.js, diving deeper, WebXR, AR, camera
 further-reading:
 video-overview:
 video-content:
 ---

-The WebXR Camera is an extension of the `FreeCamera` that includes an update loop from an XRFrame and the ability to create 1 or more rig cameras that will be used to render the XR session.
+The WebXR Camera is an extension of the `FreeCamera` that includes an update loop from an XRFrame and the ability to create 1 or more rig cameras that will be used to render the XR (both VR and AR) session.

 If you are not using the [XR Experience helper](/divingDeeper/webXR/webXRExperienceHelpers), you will need an [XR Session Manager](/divingDeeper/webXR/webXRSessionManagers) to construct a new WebXR Camera: